mk-fg/reliable-discord-client-irc-daemon/README.rst

 thread name (see thread-chan-name-len config option).

-There are several options to see and interact with threads from the parent channel (under [discord] section, see --conf-dump-defaults output), but even with all these disabled, a simple notice get sent to the channel when threads are started.
+There are several options to see and interact with threads from the parent channel (under [discord] section, `see --conf-dump-defaults output`_), but even with all these disabled, a simple notice get sent to the channel when threads are started.

 There's no support for creating new threads from IRC, unarchiving old ones or otherwise managing these, and joining thread channel in IRC doesn't "join thread" in Discord UI (pins it under channel name), but posting anything there should do that automatically.

+.. _see --conf-dump-defaults output: rdircd.defaults.ini

 Auto-joining channels
 `````````````````````